Muslim conquests in the Indian subcontinent: Timur

-Informed about civil war in South Asia, Timur began a trek starting in 1398 to invade the reigning Sultan Nasir-u Din Mehmud of the Tughlaq Dynasty in the north Indian city of Delhi.
+Informed about civil war in South Asia, Timur began a trek starting in 1398 to invade the reigning Sultan Mahmud Shah II of the Tughlaq dynasty in the north Indian city of Delhi.
 His campaign was politically pretexted that the Muslim Delhi Sultanate was too tolerant toward its "Hindu" subjects, but that could not mask the real reason being to amass the wealth of the Delhi Sultanate.

-Timur's invasion did not go unopposed, however, and he did meet some resistance during his march to Delhi, most notably with the Sarv Khap coalition in northern India, as well as the Governor of Meerut.
-Although impressed and momentarily stalled by the valour of Ilyaas Awan, Timur was able to continue his relentless approach to Delhi, arriving in 1398 to combat the armies of Sultan Mehmud, already weakened by an internal battle for ascension within the royal family.
+Timur's invasion did not go unopposed, however, and he did meet some resistance during his march to Delhi, most notably by the Khokhar chief Jasrat, however he was able to continue his relentless approach to Delhi, arriving in 1398 to combat the armies of Sultan Mehmud, already weakened by an internal battle for ascension within the royal family.

 The Sultan's army was easily defeated on 17 December 1398.
 Timur entered Delhi and the city was sacked, destroyed, and left in ruins.
 Before the battle for Delhi, Timur executed more than 100,000 "Hindu" captives.

-Timur's purported autobiography, the Tuzk-i-Timuri ("Memoirs of Temur") is a later fabrication.
+Timur's purported autobiography, the Tuzk-i Timuri ("Memoirs of Temur") is a later fabrication.

 Historian Irfan Habib wrote that in the 14th century, the word "Hindu" (people of "Al-Hind", "Hind" being "India") included "both Hindus and Muslims" in religious connotations.